bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

 Each contributor looks through their collection of Unspent Transaction Outputs (UTXOs) for 100 millibitcoins they can spend.
 They then each generate a brand new public key and give UTXO details and pubkey hashes to the facilitator.
 In this case, the facilitator is AnonGirl; she creates a transaction spending each of the UTXOs to three equally-sized outputs.
 One output goes to each of the contributors' pubkey hashes.

 AnonGirl then signs her inputs using `SIGHASH_ALL` to ensure nobody can change the input or output details.
 She gives the partially-signed transaction to Nemo who signs his inputs the same way and passes it to Neminem, who also signs it the same way.
-Neminem then broadcasts the transaction to the peer-to-peer network, mixing all of the millibitcoins in a single transaction.
+Neminem then broadcasts the transaction to the Bitcoin peer-to-peer network, mixing all of the millibitcoins in a single transaction.

-As you can see in the illustration, there's no way for anyone besides AnonGirl, Nemo, and Neminem to confidently determine who received which output, so they can each spend their output with plausible deniability.
+As you can see in the illustration, there is no way for anyone besides AnonGirl, Nemo, and Neminem to confidently determine who received which output, so they can each spend their output with plausible deniability.

-Now when Bob or Charlie try to track Alice's transactions through the block chain, they'll also see transactions made by Nemo and Neminem.
+Now when Bob or Charlie try to track Alice's transactions through the Blockchain, they will also see transactions made by Nemo and Neminem.
 If Alice does a few more CoinJoins, Bob and Charlie might have to guess which transactions made by dozens or hundreds of people were actually made by Alice.

-The complete history of Alice's satoshis is still in the block chain, so a determined investigator could talk to the people AnonGirl CoinJoined with to find out the ultimate origin of her satoshis and possibly reveal AnonGirl as Alice.
+The complete history of Alice's satoshis is still in the Blockchain, so a determined investigator could talk to the people AnonGirl CoinJoined with to find out the ultimate origin of her satoshis and possibly reveal AnonGirl as Alice.
 But against anyone casually browsing block chain history, Alice gains plausible deniability.

 The CoinJoin technique described above costs the participants a small amount of satoshis to pay the transaction fee.
 An alternative technique, purchaser CoinJoin, can actually save them satoshis and improve their privacy at the same time.